New DC rules not for redevpt chawls: BMC

 It means a waiver of premium for buildings meant for rehabilitation of tenants residing in structures which are being or will be redeveloped under sections 33(7), 33(5), 33 (9), 33 (10) and 33 (6) of the DC rules.
 The compensatory floor space index (FSI) for the saleable component of these structures will, however, be governed by the new rules.

-Municipal commissioner Subodh Kumar said, "Considering the general concern, we are alright if premium is not charged on the rehab compo
+Municipal commissioner Subodh Kumar said, "Considering the general concern, we are alright if premium is not charged on the rehab component of these properties."

 The new DC rules—to allow developers to build 25% over the permissible FSI in return for a 100% premium to be paid to the BMC—were passed unanimously by the civic body on Wednesday, the last day for filing objections and suggestions on the DC rulesnotified by the state government.
 Twentyfive suggestions and objections were packed in a day when many elected representatives allayed fears that the redevelopment of old structures, mostly those with smaller plot sizes, could be hampered if the premium is not condoned for them.
 Smaller plot-sized buildings would then become unviable for redevelopment.